omgnetwork/omgnetwork.github.io/docs/quick-start-exit.md

 <img src="./assets/exit-challenge.png" width="500">

-> The challenge period for this browser wallet is approximately 2 days (will vary depending on various factors as explained [here](challenge-period)).
+> The challenge period for this browser wallet is approximately 10 minutes (will vary depending on various factors as explained [here](challenge-period)).